Dyck tilings, increasing trees, descents, and inversions: Dyck tiling bijections

-\begin{theorem} The maps $\DTs$ and $\DTr$ are bijections from integer sequences $p_1,\dots,p_n$ with $0\leq p_i\leq 2(i-1)$ to cover-inclusive Dyck tilings of order $n$. \end{theorem} \full{\begin{proof} Immediate from \lref{lem:grow-shrink}. \end{proof} } Next we compare the bijections $\DTs$ and $\DTr$ to the bijection from integer sequences $p_1,\dots,p_n$ to increasing plane oriented trees.
+Next we compare the bijections $\DTs$ and $\DTr$ to the bijection from integer sequences $p_1,\dots,p_n$ to increasing planted plane trees.
 The strip-grow and ribbon-grow maps introduce a new chord in the lower boundary of the Dyck tiling; the existing chords may be stretched, but their relative order is unchanged.
 (By induction, the lower boundaries of $\DTs(p_1,\dots,p_n)$ and $\DTr(p_1,\dots,p_n)$ are the same.)
-If we keep track of the order in which the chords are introduced, the result is a natural labeling $L$ of the chord poset $P_\lambda$ of the lower boundary~$\lambda$, which together comprise an increasing plane oriented tree, as shown in \fref{bijectionexample}.
-In fact, this increasing plane oriented tree is the one given by the standard bijection from sequences $p_1,\dots,p_n$ to increasing plane oriented trees.
-We can represent an increasing plane oriented tree by a Dyck path $\lambda$ and a permutation $\sigma\in\L$, as shown in \fref{extension}.
+If we keep track of the order in which the chords are introduced, the result is a natural labeling $L$ of the chord poset $P_\lambda$ of the lower boundary~$\lambda$, which together comprise an increasing planted plane tree, as shown in \fref{bijectionexample}.
+In fact, this increasing planted plane tree is the one given by the standard bijection from sequences $p_1,\dots,p_n$ to increasing planted plane trees.
+We can represent an increasing planted plane tree by a Dyck path $\lambda$ and a permutation $\sigma\in\L$, as shown in \fref{extension}.
 Given such a pair $(\lambda,\sigma)$, we define

 and

 We therefore obtain the following theorem: \begin{theorem} For each Dyck path $\lambda$, the maps $\DTs(\lambda,\cdot)$ and $\DTr(\lambda,\cdot)$ are bijections from linear extensions in $\L$ to cover-inclusive Dyck tilings with lower path~$\lambda$. \end{theorem}